-(1) Reflects the value of Semtech stock on the date that the restricted stock unit vested.
+(1) Reflects the value of Semtech Corporation stock on the date that the restricted stock unit vested.

 Restricted Stock Units, Non-Employee Directors.
 The Company grants restricted stock units to non-employee directors.
-These restricted stock units are accounted for as liabilities and accrued under "Other liabilities" in the condensed consolidated balance sheets because they are cash settled.
+These restricted stock units are accounted for as liabilities because they are cash settled.
 These awards are vested after 1 year of service.
 However, because these awards are not typically settled until a non-employee director's separation from service, the value of these awards is re-measured at the end of each reporting period until settlement.

-The following table summarizes the non-employee directors' activity for stock units for the six months ended July 27, 2014:
+The following table summarizes the non-employee directors' activity for restricted stock units for the nine months ended October 26, 2014: